ClearWay RX – Rapid exchange therapeutic perfusion catheter helps save larger area of heart muscle in heart attacks.

-Cardiac interventionists have now veered round to the view that it is not sufficient to bust the big clot that produces a heart attack; ensuring that the small vessels supply blood to the heart muscle is just as crucial.
+Cardiac interventionists now know that it is not sufficient to remove the big clot that produces a heart attack; ensuring that the small vessels supply blood to the heart muscle is just as crucial.

 Cardiologists operate with the aim of saving as much muscle as possible after a heart attack has occurred.
-In an acute myocardial infarction, there is interest only in the block that caused the attack, but once that has been thrombolised it is essential to check for the myocardial blush score-to see if the blood flow has been restored.
-The longer a blush lasts it means the block has not been successfully removed-that there may be blocks in the smaller vessels, he explains.
+In an acute myocardial infarction, there is interest only in the block that caused the attack, but once that has been thrombolised it is essential to check for the myocardial blush score – to see if the blood flow has been restored.
+The longer a blush lasts it means the block has not been successfully removed – that there may be blocks in the smaller vessels.

-Recently, a 70-year-old man was brought to the emergency unit with a massive attack. ""Even as we sent in a catheter through the hand (radially) to thrombolyse the clot, it turned out that the re-perfusion was not so smooth.
-The angiogram showed segments of the smaller vessels being cut off.
 Through the traditional method of passing drugs through a catheter to bust those clots, it has been proven that over 50 per cent of the drug would be washed away and a further 20 to 25 per cent delivered to unwanted branches of the small vessels (that have no clots).
-In effect that means that less than 20 per cent of the drug will reach the target area,""he says.
+In effect that means that less than 20 per cent of the drug will reach the target area.

 So the idea is to use a device that will prevent the microvasculature from clogging.
 Apollo Hospitals uses a state-of-the-art therapeutic infusion device, the ClearWay catheter.
 It has a balloon at its end that gently weeps the drug into the targeted area, dissolving the clot.